General Information About Waxing

 - Sunburn or rash.

-- Tanning 24 hours prior to appointment
+- Tanning 24 hours before the appointment

 The following factors are known to make those who are waxed more prone to “skin lifting,” where the top layer of skin is torn away during waxing treatment: